-Imagine yourself in a violent city where education is limited, the government is unstable, and everyday is a fight for your own survival.
-Even with a general education the children often will not be able to find a secure or financially stable job.
-With limited prospects for the future these beautiful children are often forced into less than desirable circumstances and often resort to terrible measures.
+Imagine yourself in a violent city where education is limited, the government is unstable, and every day is a fight for your own survival.
+Even with a general education, the children often will not be able to find a secure or financially stable job.
+With limited prospects for the future, these beautiful children are often forced into less than desirable circumstances and often resort to terrible measures.

-CHRF has supported our friends and family at Emmanuel ministries in Juarez Mexico where together we have built and maintained an orphanage, medical clinic, surgery center and the Isaac Newton Academy, the local elementary and middle school.
-Now, thanks to your support, the children are better prepared to meet the challenges that have been set out before them with tremendous results.
+CHRF has supported our friends and family at Emmanuel ministries in Juarez Mexico where together we have built and maintained an orphanage, medical clinic, surgery center, and the Isaac Newton Academy, the local elementary and middle school.
+Now, thanks to your support, the children are better prepared to meet the challenges that have been set before them with tremendous results.
 Students and graduates of the school alike are starting to see their hard work pay off with good grades and promising bright careers ahead of them.

-Until now the children have been limited in their job prospects due to their Spanish speaking education.
+Until now, the children have been limited in their job prospects due to their Spanish speaking education.
 Now however, thanks to the vision and dedication of our friends and teachers at the Academy, we are able to provide the children with even more opportunities by teaching them English.
-Your gifts have made it possible for these children of all levels, K-8th, to learn a second language.
+Your gifts have made it possible for these children of all levels, K-8, to learn a second language.
 The new lab consists of twelve new computers and the students will work closely with their new English instructor.
 In time the project will benefit all 140 students attending the academy as apart of the orphanage as well as local children who wish to become involved in the program.

 Thank you for your incredible commitment to these children and for allowing us to quench their thirst for knowledge and make a dream come true.

 APPROXIMATELY 2 MILLION MEXICAN CHILDREN ARE ORPHANED OR ABANDONED